 Building a survival kit

-It should become part of your weekly routine to stock up your disaster kit, and there is no reason it should be expensive to do so.
-Check out OZCodes.com.au for discount codes on products from leading outdoor equipment retailers and suppliers, and create a kit that suits your budget.
+It should become part of your weekly routine to stock up your disaster kit.
+There is no reason it should be expensive to do so.
+Check out OZCodes.com.au for discount codes on products from leading outdoor equipment retailers and suppliers.
+Create a kit that suits your budget.
 Remember to tailor your kit to the place you live and the things you might face if a disaster hits.
 You can’t fight a wildfire with a snow shovel!
 However, some of the basics will be needed no matter what situation arises: such as a comprehensive first aid kit, a reliable weapon, plenty of safe food and water, and the tools to create shelter, warmth and power if needed.

 Reactions to the situation will depend on the type of disaster, as well.
 Early warning is possible in the event of fire or floods, but not always if a tornado or earthquake hits.
 Sometimes evacuating will be the best option, in which case you will want to grab your bag and hit the road.
 Other times, getting to the safety of a cellar or shelter and waiting out the disaster is more appropriate.
 This is where the survival kit for a long term stay should be stored.

-Whatever situation you could face in the future, having the knowledge and equipment to face it properly could mean the difference between life and death for you and your family.
-Know the risks: get familiar with the climate and geography of your home town and read up on previous disasters in the region so you know what you should expect.
-This is especially true if you move to a new town or even a different country: read up on the natural disaster risk and plan your safety kit storage accordingly.
+Whatever situation you could face in the future, having the knowledge and equipment to face it properly could mean the difference between life and death.
+Know the risks: get familiar with the climate and geography of your home town.
+Read up on previous disasters in the region so you know what you should expect.
+This is especially true if you move to a new town or even a different country.